projectcalico/calico/getting-started/windows-calico/demo.md

 ## Wrap up

-In this demo we’ve configured pods on Linux and Windows nodes, verified basic pod connectivity, and tried a basic network policy to isolate pod to pod traffic. as the final step you can clean up all of the demo resources:
+In this demo we’ve configured pods on Linux and Windows nodes, verified basic pod connectivity, and tried a basic network policy to isolate pod to pod traffic.
+As the final step you can clean up all of the demo resources:

 1. Open a PowerShell window.